Front Desk Confessions #3: Group Bookings & the Unspoken Rules

 We get it.
 Parents are tired.
 Kids are excited.
 The team just won a tough match.
 But celebration shouldn’t come at the cost of respect.

 Staff doesn’t want to be the fun police.
 We just want to preserve peace for the couple on a quiet weekend getaway… or the business traveler who didn’t sign up for hallway dodgeball.
+Those people also paid for a room to relax and getaway, so be respectful.

 🛏️ Rule #4: Respect the Property Like It’s Yours